April & May, Explore & Play

 This list above includes links to previous growing guides.
 Click on one of bold vegetable categories above to see my specific guides for squashes, leafy vegetables and more.

 This past March, I introduced techniques like crop rotation.
 In that post, I explained how plants are grouped by their similar cultivation needs.
 Crop rotation is about enhancing plant compatibility.
+For more details, check out March: Food x Flower Gardens.

 Below are some sample designs that integrate crop rotation groups and outdoor seating areas (Photos 1 to 3).
-The sample planting arrangements can be applied to home or school gardens.
+These sample planting arrangements can be applied to home or school gardens.
 Each design features raised beds and plots with particular vegetable groupings.
 You’ll also notice pollinator attractants like cosmos and pest repellents like lemongrass.

-A combination of Crop rotation groups, pollinator attractants and insect repellents ensure:
+A combination of Crop Rotation groups, pollinator attractants, and insect repellents ensure:

 Leafy Vegetables & Onions